thachrocky12345/web-crawler/README.md

 1. The number of words to return is set on WORDS_RETURN (default: 10)
 2. Words to exclude from the search.
 It can be string or list.
 Example: ["excellent", "linux"] or "excellent, linux"

+## Dependencies

+This function requires the following Python modules:

+requests: For making HTTP requests to fetch the webpage content. bs4 (BeautifulSoup): For parsing HTML content and extracting text.
+re: For splitting text into words using regular expressions. collections.Counter: For counting word frequency.

 ## Quick Start